The site where Valerie Mack was found

 The entrance is about 0.2 miles north of the intersection between Halsey Manor Road and Mill Road.
 The site is 0.5 miles west of Halsey Manor Road.

 Photos of the site and other related images.

-Aerial map of the Manorville site where Valerie Mack was found.
+The Manorville site where Valerie Mack was found

-This aerial image shows the general location where three hunters discovered the torso of Valerie Mack.
+This aerial image shows the general location where three hunters discovered Valerie Mack's torso.
 It is approximately 0.6 miles west of Halsey Manor Road.

-Other online maps erroneously place Mack's remains at the southern side of the intersection between Mill Road and Halsey Manor Road.
-This is because most newspaper articles tend to provide a very general description of the area.
+Other online maps erroneously place Mack's remains near the intersection between Mill Road and Halsey Manor Road.
+However, this is inaccurate, as she was actually found much closer to the railroad.

-Interestingly, accessing this powerline road does not seem to be a straightforward endeavor.
-Judging by Google Street View, the main access point for vehicles is a narrow and obscure entrance that leads through a wooded area.
+Notably, accessing this wooded area does not seem to be a straightforward endeavor.
+Judging by Google Street View, the main access point for vehicles is an obscured entrance that leads through a narrow trail.

 This suggests that the Long Island serial killer has an intimate knowledge of the woods around Manorville.